 HANDLING A PALLET OF BATTERIES

 Ensure that the correct lifting equipment is used for handling pallets of batteries.
 Batteries are very heavy.
-Be careful not to pierce batteries with forklift or staker arms- If you do, alert the appropriate authority immediately.
-If you suspect a sillage or a leak from the pallet, alert the appropriate authority immediately.
-If a pallet is dropped from height- alert the appropriate authority immediately.
+Be careful not to pierce batteries with forklift or stacker arms - If you do, alert the appropriate authority immediately.
+If you suspect a spillage or a leak from the pallet, alert the appropriate authority immediately.
+If a pallet is dropped from height - alert the appropriate authority immediately.